buildpacks/spec/buildpack.md

 ### Purpose

-The purpose of the generation phase is to generate Dockerfiles that can be used to select the runtime base image.
+The purpose of the generation phase is to generate Dockerfiles that can be used to define the runtime base image.

 ### Process